A dating platform matches high earners who have everything—except love

 Before I had a chance to finish reading, the next message popped up: “Could you put together an introductory profile of your own and send it along?
 Thank you!”

 I was stunned.
-In the end, I chose not to send my reply.
+In the end, I chose not to reply.

 The group remained active during the next few days.
 Now and then, the group admin passed along information and services relevant to older singles in the city.
 Even the news app on my phone seemed to know of my perilous proximity to being “left behind.”
 It seemed that almost every day I was receiving notifications for such articles as “Why don’t men like high-quality ‘leftover women?’” or “After age 30, women lose their dating advantage.”